Flag of Syria: Kingdom of Syria (1920)

 The Ottoman flag had been used in Syria until the Ottomans left the country on 18 September 1918.
-In 1918, the official flag of Syria was the Faysal flag, or Flag of the Arab Revolt, the flag of the 1916–1918 Arab Revolt against the Ottomans.
+In 1918, the official flag of Syria was the Faisal flag, or Flag of the Arab Revolt, the flag of the 1916–1918 Arab Revolt against the Ottomans.
 It was officially adopted by the Hashemite family on 30 September 1918 and remained in use until 8 March 1920.
-This was the first flag to use the green/red/white/black combination seen in most subsequent Syrian flags.
+This was the first flag to use the green-red-white-black combination seen in most subsequent Syrian flags.
 The colors' symbolism has been described as follows: white for the Damascene Umayyad period, green for the Caliph Ali, red for the Khawarij radical Islamic movement, and black for the Islamic prophet Muhammad, showing the "political use of religion" in opposition to the increasingly secularized Turkish colonial rule.
-Alternately, it has been argued that the horizontal colors stand for the Abbasid (black), Umayyad (white) and Fatimid (green) Caliphates and the red triangle to the Hashemite dynasty.
+Alternately, it has been argued that the horizontal colors stand for the Abbasid (black), Umayyad (white) and Fatimid (green) Caliphates, with the red triangle symbolising the Hashemite dynasty.

-Under the Arab Kingdom of Syria, the Faisal flag was redesigned with a 7-pointed white star imposed on the red triangle, and was in use until 24 July 1920.
+Under the Arab Kingdom of Syria, the Faisal flag was redesigned with a seven-pointed white star imposed on the red triangle, and was in use until 24 July 1920.
 This flag was officially adopted by Jordan in April 1928.

-French Mandate flags (1920–1932)
+French Mandate flags (1920–1930)

-The Faysal flag was abandoned with the arrival of French colonials to Syria.
-The French High Commissioner for Syria, General Henri Gouraud adopted the new flag of the French Mandate of Syria (blue with a white crescent, see below) on 24 July 1920.
+The Faisal flag was abandoned with the arrival of French colonialism.
+The French High Commissioner for Syria, General Henri Gouraud adopted the new flag of the French Mandate of Syria (blue with a white crescent) on 24 July 1920.
 The flag was based on the flag of the Shebab Emirate used between 1697 and 1842, which stood for "the love of peace".
 Gouraud's flag was in use until 1 September 1920, after which Syria was split into separate territories, each eventually given its own flag (see below).
 On 22 June 1922 Gouraud established the Federation of Syria, which used a green-white-green flag with a French flag canton.
 When this federation was consolidated into the State of Syria in 1925 the same flag continued to be used until the establishment of the republic on 14 May 1930.